Could it be possible to measure portions with your hands in your kitchen? Even when you lack the appropriate scales to do your desired cooking.

 5. Pinch Measurement

 You can not avoid the pinch measurement when cooking your meals.
 It is one of the most common recipe methods for great meals.
 Even if you do have a measurement scale, do you want to keep measuring a pinch of your ingredient?
 No!
 More so, scales do not come with a scaling tag for a pinch.
-Therefore, make sure of your fingers as this is what is expected of you by producers.
+Therefore, make use of your fingers as this is what is expected of you by producers.

 To use your finger, you either make do with your pinkie finger or a combo of both your index and thumb joined together in a scoop.
 For our pinkie finger, dip into the ingredient to the level of your first knuckle and shake it off into your preparations or mixings.
 For the index and thumb, you practically pinch the fillings you wish to take and spray into your meal.